rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 #### Takedown Request

-Request a takedown for a given alert in IntSights
+Request a takedown for a given alert in Threat Command

 ##### Input